sitewhere/sitewhere.github.io/integration/mule.md

 </a>

-Click **Create** and a new location should show up on the map (there is a slight delay because the call is async and the browser just waits a couple of seconds before refreshing the map).
+Click **Create** and a new location should show up on the map (there is a slight delay because the call is async and the browser waits a couple of seconds before refreshing the map).
 If you swap back from the browser to your Mule Studio instance, you should notice new data has shown up in the console (and a lot of it).
-The data is a dump of the SiteWhere context including all device information, the current assignment, asset information, and the newly added location.
+The data is a dump of the SiteWhere context including the current device assignment and the newly added location.
 It will look something like the screen below:

 <a href="{{ site.url }}/images/integration/mule/console-after-add1.png" data-lightbox="architecture" title="Console After Location Added">
 	<img src="{{ site.url }}/images/integration/mule/console-after-add1.png"/>
 </a>

 ## Next Steps
-In this tutorial we have installed Mule Studio and the SiteWhere plugin.
+In this tutorial we have installed AnyPoint Studio and the SiteWhere plugin.
 We created a new Mule project and a flow that subscribes to location events that SiteWhere produces.
 We ran a live instance of the Mule server in Studio and, from an emulator in the SiteWhere admin console, created location information.
-The information was sent from your local machine via MQTT to SiteWhere which stored the location (you can look at the locations log to verify that it was stored).
+The information was sent from th browser via MQTT to SiteWhere which stored the location (you can look at the locations log to verify that it was stored).
 The location event was then sent via Hazelcast to your Mule flow which subscribed to location events.
-The flow then asked SiteWhere for more event information and printed the complete event context out to the Mule log.
+Finally, the flow printed the complete SiteWhere event context to the Mule log.

 This is only a simple example of event processing.
-In the real world, we would be talking to real devices over the SiteWhere provisioning engine.
-From a Mule perspective, the event processing side of things is no different for real device data than it was for the emulator.
+In the real world, we would be talking to real devices over the SiteWhere [communication engine](../userguide/tenant/device-communication.html).
+From a Mule perspective, the event processing side of things is no differentfor real device data than it was for the emulator.
 In Mule, we could take the location data and do interesting things with it.
-For instance, the SiteWhere connector contains a node that checks location data against *zones* that you have created in the admin console.
-Based on whether the location data is inside or outside of a zone, Mule can take actions such as alerting or pretty much anything else you can imagine.
+For instance, we can take the SiteWhere location data and forward it to SalesForce or another cloud provider.
+Integration with AnyPoint Studio opens hundreds of new possibilities for using your SiteWhere data!